Have Thyroid Surgery With Us

 Ready to schedule your consultation with one of our thyroid surgeons?

 The first step in the process of becoming a patient is filling out your new patient form.
-When the form is completed, you will get a phone call from our Patient Concierge who will then introduce you to your “patient care coordinator” who will contact you within 1-2 business days to set up your second opinion consultation.
+When the form is completed, you will get an email from your patient coordinator within 1-2 business days to set up your second opinion consultation.
 During this consultation, which can be over the phone or in-person at our Tampa office, you and your surgeon will discuss the details of your case.

 Have a Question?